 - Protects against illnesses such as heart disease

 - Helps prevent strokes

 A study in the British Medical Journal found that:

 Increased rates of participation in running, regardless of its dose, would probably lead to substantial improvements in population health and longevity.

 Jogging does this by promoting efficient blood flow, thus lowering blood pressure and improving circulation.

 Is running good for your heart?

 Yes.
-Medical research on the benefits of cardio exercise to heart health have also drawn a connection between regularly exercising and lower cholesterol.
-It is thought to both increase the healthy HDL cholesterol and decrease the harmful LDL cholesterol.
+Medical research on the benefits of cardio exercise to heart health has also drawn a connection between regularly exercising and lower cholesterol.
+It is thought to both increase the healthy HDL cholesterol and decreases the harmful LDL cholesterol.

 Does running improve your mental health?

 In addition to these physical benefits, jogging also helps to support mental health and wellbeing.
 It has been shown to reduce stress by stimulating the production of mood-enhancing hormones.
 While this is clearly beneficial for all people, it’s especially good for sufferers of mild depression who want to treat their condition without using medication.